mitrefccace/nginx/README.md

     sudo systemctl enable nginx
     ```

+1. HTML files - create the `/etc/nginx/html` folder if it does _not_ exist.
+Copy files from the `html` folder in this repo to the folder you just created.

+1. Image files - create the `/etc/nginx/images` folder if it does _not_ exist.
+Copy files from the `images` folder in this repo to the folder you just created.

 At this point the service can be started or stopped with the following commands:
 ```
 sudo service nginx start